We ensure that email messages sent from Assently are delivered by digitally signing them with DKIM and by having updated SPF records for our domains.

 The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses at your domain.
 Recipients can refer to the SPF record to determine whether a message purporting to be from your domain comes from an authorized mail server.

-This control usually happens in the recipitants mail server, but can also happen directly in a mail client.
+This control usually occurs in the recipient mail server, but can also occur directly in a mail client.
 The result of the control is that forged emails are filtered away, marked as spam or otherwise flagged.

 What is DKIM?